 -keep this crochet pattern helper handy

-I have a handy printable crochet pattern helper in my Free Resource Library.
-Print it out and keep it by your side when your crocheting!
+I have a handy printable crochet pattern helper at the bottom of this post.
+Print it out and keep it by your side when you’re crocheting!
 It has all the information you need to crack that crochet pattern code.

 To get access all you need to do is sign up for my email list below and I’ll send you the password.